angecas/gameApp/README.md

 # gameApp

 GameApp is a mobile application that (currently) enables users to explore and discover a wide range of game genres available in the RAWG database.
 The app includes features for authentication, selecting genres, and accessing detailed game information.
+The choosed design is more or less like the one presented in the web page: https://rawg.io/
 # App overview

 ## Part I